Trinity United Church Community Centre

 Trinity United Church Community Centre is a church affiliated to United Church of Canada, located at 76 Doulton St, London, Ontario.
 The church is the home of Trinity United Church and the London Spiritualist Church.
-In January 15, 2017, it became an affirming ministry.
+On January 15, 2017, it became an affirming ministry.

 Rev. Charmain Bailey Foutner is the current minister of the church.
-In June 2, 2022, she became the first black person to be commissioned to diaconal ministry in the history of the United Church of Canada.
+On June 2, 2022, she became the first black person to be commissioned to diaconal ministry in the history of the United Church of Canada.

 History

 In 1908, the London Junction Methodist circuit, which included London Junction and Gore, was formed to serve the east end of London.
 In 1915, it changed its name to Hale Street Methodist Church.
-A new building was started construction in 1921-1922.
+A new building was started construction in 1921–1922.
 The cornerstone laying ceremony took place on November 7, 1921, with the first stone being laid by the former mayor Edgar Sydney Little.

 In 1925, The church joined the United Church of Canada in 1925 and was renamed Trinity United.
 The church building was completed in 1927 and an addition was built in 1955.